berserkhmdvhb/MADS-MEDICIMAGE/README.md

 <img src="TASK3/seg/seg_denoised_abd_cross_noisy.jpg" align="center" style="width: 20%;"/>
 </p>

-The area and perimeters are computed using "bwarea()" and "regionprops()"" repsectively, which returns a pixel count.
+The area and perimeters are computed using `bwarea()` and `regionprops()` repsectively, which returns a pixel count.
+The aforementioned quantities are presented in the following table:

 For the inital binarized image: